yuryneu/yuryneu.github.io/_pages/about.md

 My academic interests revolve around AI4Industry, especially focus on **Industrial Surface Defect Segmentation under Data-scarcity Scenarios**, including Zero/Few-shot segmentation, Wealy-supervised segmentation, 2D-3D visual fusion, and Large Vision Model.
 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - wxqmdr@gmail.com

 # 🔥 News
+- *2025.06*: &nbsp;🎉🎉 Our paper addressed [Integrated circuits package substrate anomaly detection] is accepted by ICCV 2025!
+The new dataset CPS2D-AD proposed in the paper is currently the largest integrated circuit defect detection dataset in the world!
 - *2025.03*: &nbsp;🎉🎉 Our paper addressed [Few-shot metal surface segmenation](https://ieeexplore.ieee.org/abstract/document/10898041) is accepted by IEEE TIM!
 - *2024.09*: &nbsp;🎉🎉 We acquire the funding from the key research and development projects of Liaoning Province (**Research and Application of Key Technologies for Multi-modal Industrial Product Surface Defect Detection Large Model**)!
 - *2024.04*: &nbsp;🎉🎉 Our paper addressed [Transferable recommendation]([https://ieeexplore.ieee.org/abstract/document/10018467/](https://ieeexplore.ieee.org/abstract/document/10491370/)) is accepted by IEEE TKDE (CCF A)!